gadossey/content-ops-starter/content/pages/careers.md

   type: FeaturedItemsSection
   seo:
   metaTitle: About Us
-  metaDescription: Learn more about Man and Man Enterprise, our mission, team, and impact on communities and the environment through sustainable cooking solutions.
+  metaDescription: Learn more about Man and Man Enterprise Limited, our mission, team, and impact on communities and the environment through sustainable cooking solutions.
   socialImage: /images/main-hero.jpg
   type: Seo
   type: PageLayout